Suicide among autistic individuals: Age group trends

 In the Danish cohort, suicide rates were higher than in the general population across all age groups beginning at age 10.
 The highest suicide rate was recorded among individuals aged 30 to 39.

 The 2023 meta-analysis noted a lack of comprehensive research on suicide rates by age group but suggested that rates tend to be higher among adults than among youth, especially from age 20 onward.
 These rates remain elevated in older adults, who exhibit suicidal ideation at rates five to six times higher than in the general population.

 Methods of suicide

 According to data from the Utah cohort, autistic individuals are less likely than non-autistic individuals to die by firearm-related suicide but show no significant differences in the overall selection of suicide methods.
 There is also no notable distinction between men and women in the techniques used.
 Approximately 73% of suicides involve violent means.
 Non-violent methods typically include asphyxiation and poisoning.

-In a Finnish cohort study of autistic individuals with moderate to severe intellectual disabilities, recorded suicide methods included hanging, drowning, poisoning (via cigarette or medication ingestion), and suicide by train—either by lying on the tracks or jumping in front of a moving train.
+In a Finnish cohort study of autistic individuals with moderate to severe intellectual disabilities, recorded suicide methods included hanging, drowning, poisoning (via a laced cigarette or medication ingestion), and suicide by train—either by lying on the tracks or jumping in front of a moving train.